-It’s not just wild rabbits, red squirrels and kites (there’s a red kite trail in the Park, with feeding stations).
+It’s not just wild rabbits, red squirrels and kites, which you can see along the red kite trail in the Park.
 Red and roe deer roam freely, and it’s not uncommon to see stoats.
-Ospreys nest in the vicinity, and you might even be lucky enough to see a white-tailed sea eagle.
-It really is a haven for some of the finest wildlife the British Isles can offer.
+Ospreys nest in the vicinity.
+One place where they recently nested, and where visitors can watch them through binoculars, is Threave Castle.
+If you’re lucky, you might even see a white-tailed sea eagle.
+The area in and around Galloway Forest Park really is a haven for some of the finest wildlife the British Isles can offer.

 Our favourite was the family of rabbits, whose babies regularly hopped out to nibble grass and shrubs just outside the window of our forest cottage.

 In Scotland the Right to Roam allows people to camp responsibly on any land (with some exceptions – people’s gardens, for instance).
 Wild camping is permitted in the Galloway Forest, although campers must be responsible, and follow the Scottish Outdoor Access Code.
 So: bury your waste when you go to the toilet, don’t use the forest’s wood for fires (take a stove instead), and always take away your rubbish.

 If you’re daunted by the thought of Galloway Forest Park wild camping, there are plenty of ways to make it more comfortable.
 A decent tent, and airbeds always help.
 There are bothies in the Forest, which offer basic shelter.
 If you want something a little less wild, several campsites nearby offer running water, showers and even caravans to sleep in.
 There’s a list of caravan and campsites here.